yanQval/yao-archlab-s20/lab1/lab1-handout.md

    [Question] My C program works fine on x86.
 Why I can't emulate it under MIPS?

 - SPIM emulator provides its own interface for input/output.
 We should use the IO syscall that SPIM defines.
-For C program I have written a simple header called `mystdio.h`.
+For C program TA has prepared a simple header called `mystdio.h`.
 Check the code for its usage!

 Modify your code by:
 - Adding a header `+ #include "mystdio.h"`
 - Removing standard IO header: `- #include <stdio.h>`
 - Removing all file-related IO functions: `fopen`, `fclose`, ...
 - Directing all read and write to stdio and identify their data type: `fscanf/scanf` -> `scanf_num`, `fprintf/printf` -> `printf_char`

-- There is some inconsistency between MIPS cross compiler and SPIM emulator.
+Also, there is some inconsistency between MIPS cross compiler and SPIM emulator.
 Correct your code by:
-- Use global variable for large memory allocation.
+- Using global variable for large memory allocation.
 Set initial value for every global variable.
-- In MIPS file, make sure all global data segment have `.data` header.
+- In MIPS file, making sure all global data segment have `.data` header.
-- Contact TA if you find more errors.
+- Contacting TA if you find more errors.

-3. Emulate and optimize your program
+### Emulate and optimize your program

    `./spim -lab1-rel gauss.pixel gauss-c.pixel file lab1-c.S`

    Try to eliminate unnecessary cycles.
 You may notice large overhead is from memory access.
 Try to avoid it by reusing as many registers as possible for kernel access.

    For common code optimization: